MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 However, aside from student alerts (Flags), the dashboard primarily showcases 'all time' metrics for the entire program.<br/>
 This makes me feel the dashboard doesn’t offer timely, actionable insights, rendering frequent checks redundant.”

-To facilitate conversation and transparency around our work to internal stakeholders, I crafted a storyboard showcasing this user story:
+To communicate our vision and secure buy-in, I developed a storyboard illustrating this user story for internal stakeholders.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-01-bis.png" alt="Storyboard telling a story around the partner's pain point" caption="Storyboard helping convey the user's pain point to internal stakeholders" figClass="large-post-image" %}

 ## Design Process

-With these learnings in hand, I switched to the design phase, here’s a breakdown of my process:
+With our findings in hand, I transitioned into the design phase.
+Here’s a breakdown of my approach:

-### Understanding the current state of the product
+### Understanding the Current Product
-My starting point was diving deep into the existing product to learn its systems.
-Having been designed by a design contractor during the company's early stage, there was a knowledge gap within the team about this part of the product.
-This step was pivotal in understanding both its strengths and the areas needing improvements.
+I began by thoroughly analyzing the existing product, which had been designed by an external contractor in the company’s early days.
+This step was essential to uncover both strengths and areas for improvement, addressing the team’s knowledge gap.

 ### From Challenge to Creativity: The Brainwriting Session
-With the main user need identified and a better knowledge of the current product, I initiated a remote brainwriting exercise using Whimsical and “How Might We” questions to facilitate the flow of ideas.
+Armed with user needs and a solid understanding of the product, I facilitated a remote brainwriting session using Whimsical and “How Might We” prompts.

-Recognizing the value of diverse perspectives, I invited internal team members who interact with our users at various stages of their journey.
-This  group comprised a salesperson, two account managers, an engineer, and two members from the product team: the Director of Curriculum and the Product Manager.
-The exercise ensured a rich pool of ideas, drawing from each participant's unique experiences and insights with our users.
+To ensure diverse input, I included a range of internal stakeholders—sales, account managers, engineering, and product team members.
+This cross-functional session generated a wealth of ideas grounded in real user insights.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-02.jpg" alt="Screenshot showing brainstorming notes" caption="Brainwriting notes in Whimsical. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="large-post-image" %}

 ### From Insight to Ideation
-With the initial brainstorming phase completed, I transitioned to several rounds of ideation and sketching.

-I laid out a journey map to help us visualize the paths our user would take to accomplish certain tasks and crafted wireframes of the new partner experience.
-To guide my process, I asked myself questions:
+With brainstorming complete, I moved into ideation and sketching.
+I created a journey map to visualize key user tasks, followed by wireframes of the new partner experience.
+To guide the design, I posed questions like:

-- What data points currently in our system could be surfaced to the user?
+- Which data points should be surfaced to users?
-- How to display these data points in a way that make sense to the user?
+- How can these data points be displayed intuitively?
-- What layouts should be used to comprehensively present information?
+- What layouts will best present the information?
-- etc...

-Leveraging Whimsical, I collaborated seamlessly with my Product Manager and Lead Engineer to gather their feedback.
+Using Whimsical, I collaborated closely with my Product Manager and Lead Engineer, incorporating their feedback throughout this iterative process.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-03.jpg" alt="Screenshot showing ideation work in Whimsical" caption="User Journey Map and Wireframes in Whimsical. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="large-post-image" %}

-I then reconnected with the internal team members previously interviewed to walk them through the wireframes.
-Presenting the wireframes to them served a dual purpose:
+I then reconnected with the partner users I’d previously interviewed, walking them through the wireframes.
+This served two purposes:

-- ensuring our direction aligned with their insights
+- Ensuring alignment between our direction and their insights
-- confirming that our solutions addressed their highlighted pain points
+- Validating that our solutions addressed their highlighted pain points

 ### Guiding with Principles

-With increased confidence in our direction, I transitioned into the next design phase.
-Before jumping into high-fidelity user interfaces in Figma, I elected some design principles that would serve as guiding principles:
+With a clear direction, I entered the next design phase, setting guiding principles before moving to high-fidelity designs in Figma:

-__Keep it clean__: The primary goal of this project is to improve visibility into a program’s data, at scale.
-Maintaining a clean, minimalist look would allow the partner experience to be easily scaled up in the future.
+__Keep it clean__: Prioritize a clean, minimalist design to make data more accessible and enable future scalability.

-__Respect user’s time__: Our research informed us that user’s cognitive load is fairly high throughout their workday and their time is precious.
-The designs need to strive for unambiguity and be mindful of the user needs.
+__Respect user’s time__: Research showed that users experience high cognitive load throughout their day, making their time valuable.
+The designs should prioritize clarity and conciseness, ensuring they meet user needs efficiently.

-__Leverage the design system__: The designs should lean on the design system recently introduced to maximize accessibility, scalability and streamline implementation.
+__Leverage the design system__: Utilize our recently established design system for accessibility, scalability, and streamlined implementation.

 ### A Modernized and Enhanced Partner Experience